 iPhone 8 vs iPhone X – Rear Camera Differences

-For photo-taking fans, this would be very focused. iPhone 8 has just one 12MP camera.
-However, iPhone X has two cameras on its back: 12MP wide-angle and telephoto cameras, which combine to make the interesting portrait mode with the blurred background; Besides the iPhone X optical zoom feature can digital zoom up to 10x, while iPhone 8 is just 5x.
+For photo-taking fans, this would be very important. iPhone 8 has just one 12MP camera.
+However, iPhone X has two cameras on its back: 12MP wide-angle and telephoto cameras, which combine to make the interesting portrait mode with a blurred background; Besides the iPhone X optical zoom feature can digital zoom up to 10x, while iPhone 8 is just 5x.

 Another word for portrait mode, iPhone 8 Plus has it, too.
 This is just like iPhone 7 and iPhone 7 Plus.
 So if you have much interest in the portrait mode, you need to choose the iPhone X.